Skip to main content

 Efficient search

-The larger the newsroom and the broader the range of topics, the more extensive the volume of produced content.
-To quickly locate information, a powerful search function with customizable filter options is essential.
-A key requirement is that editors tag each individual asset with meaningful metadata.
+The larger the editorial team and the greater the variety of topics, the greater the volume of content produced.
+In order to find information quickly, a powerful search including customised filter options is essential.
+An important prerequisite is that editors provide each individual asset with meaningful metadata.

 All features of our editorial software Newsmind Stories.